JeanCarletta/HeatHack-Sessions/working-with-data.md

 # What to look for in monitoring data

 It won't be obvious at first sight, but it's possible to tell a fair bit about the heating system and whether it is serving the building and its users well just based on the temperature and relative humidity data from the monitors we supply.
 Here are some of the things to look for.
+Throughout, we're assuming space heating - a system that tries to warm all the air in a building and keep it within the building's envelope.

 ```{admonition} Hint